JGCRI/pygcam/README.rst

   * The number of engines to run is now computed from the indicated trials, though you can still force a value using ``gt runsim -n XXX``.
 The limit set by ``IPP.MaxEngines`` is respected in either case.
+  * Created new pseudo-distribution that returns values from a discrete list, in order. is used to produce a repeating array of values in the order given.
+Use this to run an explicit set of parameter values.
+Example: ``<Sequence values="4, 6, 43.2"\>``
   * Converted various dicts to OrderedDicts, allowing user to place write funcs in parameters.xml in an order that ensures needed files are saved before read by other writeFuncs.